Racking and Bottling

 Step 10.
 Bottle up your cider!
 Bottle your cider just like you have been racking it, only the clean jugs are now your bottles.
 Start a siphon (or use a auto-siphon) and then let the flow go into the bottles.
 You will find it helpful to either get a $7 bottle filler (bottling wand), with a stop on the end, or to get a hose lock ($0.50) so that you can move the hose between bottles without spilling cider everywhere.
 You also want to leave a little "head space" in the top of your bottle when you are filling it for the carbonation to form.
 If you are making still cider, you don't need to leave as much room in the top.
 In fact, if you are making still cider you can just toss the whole gallon jug in the fridge and not worry about the bottling.

 Step 11.
 After capping, if you are making fizzy cider you have some more waiting to do.
 If you added the amount of sugar I recommenced, you will want to check your cider in about 2 weeks (sooner if your room is warm >70F).
 Just pop open one of the bottles and see if you get a nice, carbonated "pop" sound.
-If you do hear the pop, pour the cider in a glass and see if it has enough bubbles.
+If you do hear the pop, pour a bit of cider in a glass and see if it has enough bubbles.
 If it is still needing more carbonation, move the open one to the fridge to cool and drink it, (or re cap it) and let the others go for another 2 weeks.
 Keep in mind that this is hard cider, not beer--so you are not going to get a "head" (big fizz at the top of the glass) when you pour.
 If you check it and it is a super fizzy "geyser," immediately move the whole batch in the fridge!
 This is called "cold crashing," and will put the yeast into a sort of stasis and halt fermentation.
 You can still drink the geysers, you just lose a bit of brew when you open them.